m-adrien/Freshup/Readme.txt

 THIS PROGRAM NEED ROOT'S RIGHTS TO WORKS

-*This script was created by Mr. Adrien as part of an Openclassrooms training project *This program is freely accessible and modified under GNU license
+*This script was created by Mr. M Adrien for an Openclassrooms training project *This program is freely accessible and modified under GNU license